Frequently Asked Questions

 What Immunizations and other verifications will I need to have in order to apply to the COS program?

-· Immunization records showing vaccination or minimum titer levels for: Hepatitis B, MMR, Varicella, Tetanus/Diphtheria/Pertussis.
+· Immunization records showing vaccination or minimum titer levels for: Hepatitis B, MMR, Varicella, Tetanus/Diphtheria/Pertussis and flu shot.

 · Tuberculosis (TB) skin testing or chest x-ray